Chao-Xi/jxazurebook/docs/az400/2az400_test.md

  Why others are incorrect:

 * **A. Integration testing**
   * Focuses on runtime behavior, not static analysis

 * **B. Staging**
 	* Too late; issues should be caught earlier

 * **C. Production release**

-  * Far too late; defects would already be deployed Final Answer:
+  * Far too late; defects would already be deployed

+Final Answer:

 ✅ **D. build**

-### Question #58
+### Question #38 💩💩💩

-DRAG DROP You have a project in Azure DevOps that uses packages from multiple public feeds.
+You have a project in Azure DevOps that uses packages from multiple public feeds.

 Some of the feeds are unreliable.

-You need to consolidate the packages into a single feed.
+**You need to consolidate the packages into a single feed.**

 Which three actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.